braydennoh/fault2profile/README.md

 Thus, for any candidate fault geometry:

-1. Fault control points define a $C^2$ continuous surface.
-2. Structural slip is converted to vertical uplift $U(x)$.
-3. Uplift is projected onto the channel and $I(s)$ is computed.
-4. $K$ is solved analytically by least squares:

 $$
 a = \frac{I \cdot (z_{\text{obs}} - z_0)}{I \cdot I},
 \qquad
 K = a^{-n}.
 $$

-The inversion therefore does **not** search over $K$.
+The inversion therefore does search over $K$.
 It searches over fault geometry (and optionally $m,n$), computes the implied uplift field, constructs the steady-state stream power profile, and fits $K$ in closed form.

-The misfit minimized in the MCMC stage is
+Some form of misfit minimized for an inversion model is:

 $$
 \chi^2 = \sum_i w_i